kookiatsuetrong/cool/README.md

 Cool! is a purely object-oriented programming language.
 It has been designed for transpile to JavaScript easily.
 The syntax is similar to JavaScript and Java.
-It supports only encapsulation and abstraction, no inheritance or polymorphism for the current version.
+It supports encapsulation, abstraction, inheritance and polymorphism for the current version.
+I'm consider to add static and multiple inheritance to this language in the future.

-The other benefit of the Cool! programming language is small library or framework.
-A large framework language like Java or C# is very hard to remember how to do a common task.
-But the Cool! programming language has only 20-30 methods such as File.read(), Integer.parse(), System.log().
+The another benefit of the Cool! programming language is its small library or framework.
+So developer can easily to remember and no need to use any IDE.
+A large framework language like Java or C# is very hard to remember even doing a common task.
+The Cool! programming language will have only 20-30 basic methods such as File.read(), Integer.parse(), System.log().

 # The Hello World program
 Program written by the Cool! programming language starts from the start() method